Bucurenciu-Cristian/vola-n8n-agent-hotels/MAIN_PROMPT.md

 ## Tool & Search Parameter Rules

 When you prepare to call the booking and airbnb scraper tools, you must provide the parameters exactly as specified in its JSON schema.
-This is a critical, non-negotiable step.
+This is a critical, non-negotiable step and is crucial to ensure the tool's operation.

 **1. Date Parameters (`checkIn`, `checkOut`, `flexWindow`):**